openpolis/django-piston-oauth-example/README.markdown

 It seems to me that there's more activity there than in the original [jespern](https://bitbucket.org/jespern/django-piston/wiki/Home)'s project.
 So I want to try and use it for my project.

+### Update
+I cannot use piston release from pbs, since, it generates an error while inserting  data through POST.
+So I have to revert to the original jensen's piston code, and leave the advanced, customised features behind.
+I will try to integrate it, somehow, once I got a better understanding of the code itself.

 I added [twisted](http://twistedmatrix.com/trac/)'s [oauth-proxy](https://github.com/mojodna/oauth-proxy) plugin, so now twisted is part of the required packages to install.
 It is useful to quickly test oauth-request, by wrapping the oauth-part in a proxy.
 More on this below...

 ## Install